dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 2:**
-Go to above directory and run following command to create a BigQuery table.
+Go to the above directory and run the following command to create a BigQuery table.
 <br />
 <br />
 <code>bq mk --table \<br/>